-It will be treated as a request within the meaning of the Freedom of Information Act: this means that we will send you a full response within 20 working days, either supplying you with the information which you want, or explaining to you why we cannot supply it.
+It will be treated as a request for information within the meaning of the Freedom of Information Act: this means that we will send you a full response within 20 working days, either supplying you with the information which you want, or explaining to you why we cannot supply it.
+The due date is 4/11/2015 .
 If we need any further clarification or there is any problem we will be in touch.

-In the meantime if you wish to discuss this further please contact me.
-It would be helpful if you could quote the log number 801028.
+In the meantime if you wish to discuss this further please contact the department.
+It would be helpful if you could quote the log number 811074.

 Cheshire East Council